 And that’s the real side of the equation and why many financial instruments can’t and won’t take off in this economic war zone of a country: Money is making no sense.

 There’s such shortage of goods that the government is installing finger scanners in supermarkets to fend off hoarding panicked consumers.
 These shortages also translate to services as doctors don’t have the necessary supplies to provide proper healthcare; they resort to sending people to get what they need, however they can.
-Seven out of ten medicines are not available in
+Seven out of ten medicines are not available in Venezuela right now.

 Hands down, there is no other way of procuring even basic goods.
 People with degrees in fields such as medicine or law are resorting to smuggling goods to make a living.
 Not to mention that Venezuelan cash is now worth more as toilet paper than money.
 Venezuela is host to many bizarre situations and opportunities, such as selling coins as scrap metal, which has a beautiful return on investment of 2400%.

 Only the ignorance and delusion of the militarized Venezuelan Government is to blame for this current outbreak of Bolivaritis.
 There are, however, other things that often go unmentioned that make this beautiful Latin American paradise more prone to economic disease.
 This includes: